NeXt-UI/next-tutorials/README.md

 As we say, NeXt pairs well with AngularJS.
 No tutorials are available for this awesome duo at the moment, but you may want to check out our portfolio in the [Introduction](tutorials/tutorial-000.md), since it has several AngularJS+NeXt apps.

 ## License
-The content of the tutorial goes under MIT license.
+The content of the tutorial goes under Eclipse Public License - v 1.0.

 See [LICENSE](./LICENSE) for more info.